|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Amongst other important changes, eSafety is no longer an optional school policy.
 There must now be direct references to online safety either within the Child Protection/Safeguarding policy or as a separate document.
 This includes acceptable use agreements for staff and pupils.

-The Hertfordshire eSafety policy template can be found within the eSafety pages on The Grid, should you wish to adopt it either in full or in part.
+The Hertfordshire online safety policy template can be found at the link below should you wish to adopt it either in full or in part.

 Below is a link to an excellent analysis of the changes by Kent County Council.
 It highlights suggested actions in addition to key changes based on this new document.
 From there, the original document can also be found.